armbian/documentation/docs/index.md

 Most of those will also work, but no warranty as Armbian does not monitor their status.

-For more information is see the [Board Support Guide](User-Guide_Board-Support-Rules.md)
+For more information see the [Board Support Guide](User-Guide_Board-Support-Rules.md)

 ## Getting started